iem-projects/pd-acre/docu/acre_intro.rst

 Dependencies on externals are described in the module folders individually.

-All modules are  mostly depending on the base modules, e.g. `out` depends on `ds` module, which depends on externals like `zexy`.
+All modules are  mostly depending on the base modules, e.g. `mxr` depends on `ds` module, which depends on externals like `zexy`.

 Base Modules
 ^^^^^^^^^^^^